Elamanchili: History

-Elamanchilii was once called as ella - majili, which is the border village of Kalinga and Andhra empires.
-This place was used for the collection of taxes as it is on the border of these areas.
-Kalla Varahala Naidu (Vara Naidu) The King Of Elamanchili.
+Elamanchilii was once called Ellamanchi.
+It was the capital of the Madhyama Kalinga (Central Kalinga) kingdom, which extended from the Champavathi River to the Varaha River.
+The town was used for tax collection, as it is on the border of these areas.
+Kalla Varahala Naidu (Vara Naidu) was once the king of Elamanchili.

-Many Historical and archaeological evidences were found in the surroundings of Elamanchili dating back the history of this town to the times of Early Buddhism in India, Jainism and Medieval Hinduism.
+Many historical and archaeological findings were found surrounding Elamanchili, dating back the history of this town to the times of earlt Buddhism in India, Jainism, and medieval Hinduism.
 The Kotturu Dhanadibbalu Buddhist and Dharapalem Hindu sites respectively are near this town.
 This particular area of Elamanchili was once under the rule of Andhra-Sathavahanas.

 Some Pre-historic findings were excavated from the surroundings of Panchadharla, Dharapalem and Elamanchili surrounding Hills of Eastern Ghats.
 Research work is under progress on these excavations, and recently found lord venkateswara swamy statue.

 The village of Sarvasiddhi (10 km from Elamanchili) was constructed by Eastern Chalukyas King Kubja Vishnuvardhan during 615 CE.
 Vishnuvardhana ruled over a kingdom extending from Nellore to Visakhapatnam.
 He assumed the title of Vishamasiddhi (conqueror of difficulties).
 Vishnuvardhana participated in the wars between his brother Putekesin II and the Pallava Narasimhavarma I and probably lost his life in battle in 641 CE.
 This area was under the Eastern Chalukyas.
 Elamanchili was under the rule of Eastern Chalukyas as some edicts were found by the name of Vijayaditya VII (1063 – 1068 C.E., 1072 – 1075 C.E.) at Elamanchili.